14islands/fourteen/README.md

 Fourteen is a clean boilerplate theme that gives you a headstart in your Wordpress theme, without making you spend too much time removing stuff.
 The idea is that you should spend time _adding_ functionality on top this theme rather than _removing_ things you won’t use.

-For instance, there is no front-end setup here.
+For instance, there is no sidebar, widget locations, etc. There is also no front-end setup here.
 Gulp or Grunt?
 Stylus or SASS?
 That is all up to you, there is no `css/` or `js`/ folders created for you :yum:

 ## How to use it
 I recommend you simple download this repository and unzip it to start with a clean slate without this repositories info.
 Otherwise, for this repository to have your own copy and then clone it inside your `wp-content/themes/`.